DyGSSM: Multi-view Dynamic Graph Embeddings with State Space Model Gradient Update: Related Work

-You et al. \cite{you2022roland} proposed a hybrid network that propagates learned embeddings and loss from the current snapshot to the next.
-Their model efficiently extends static graphs to dynamic ones with minimal extra computational cost.
+Meta-learning is based on the idea of transfer learning, where previous experience is used to quickly adapt to a new task.
+In dynamic graphs, meta-learning–based models extend static GNNs by learning model parameter initializations for the next time steps.
+ROLAND \cite{you2022roland} extends static graphs to dynamic ones with minimal extra computational cost.
 They use a two-layer GNN, where each layer updates its parameters and passes them to the adjacent snapshot.
-Another approach taken by Zhu et al. \cite{zhu2023wingnn} designed a dynamic GNN using a meta-learning strategy.
-Their approach employs a sliding-window gradient-aggregation function to pass loss gradients.
-Instead of traditional encoders, they use random sliding windows and adaptive gradients, reducing model parameters.
-Their sliding-window mechanism captures longer dependencies beyond just adjacent snapshots.
-Yang et al. \cite{yang2022few} leverage a meta-learning strategy for few-shot link prediction in dynamic graphs.
-They introduce time interval-wise and node-wise adaptions to encompass time dependency and node dependency features and update the global parameter.
+WinGNN \cite{zhu2023wingnn} proposes a framework that combines GNN with a meta-learning strategy and a novel random gradient aggregation mechanism.
+Instead of relying on temporal encoders, WinGNN models graph dynamics by introducing a randomized sliding-window strategy that computes loss on each snapshot and propagates updated model parameters to the next snapshot.
+They perform backpropagation only at the end of the window.
+MetaDyGNN \cite{yang2022few} leverages a meta-learning strategy for few-shot link prediction in dynamic graphs.
+They introduce time interval-wise and node-wise adaptations to encompass time dependencies and node dependency features, and update the global parameters.
+These models suffer from one main limitation.
+The meta-learning parameters, such as the meta-learning rate and window size, must be carefully tuned for each dataset, which adds extra complexity.
+For example, short window size (or a ROLAND-based parameter update) may fail to capture long-term trends, while a long window size may obscure recent updates.